jplazcano/jplazcano/README.md

 🌱 I’m currently improving my knowledge of Python, focusing on advanced data manipulation techniques, machine learning algorithms, and best practices in data science.

-🔭 I've worked on projects related to financial analysis, customer segmentation, predictive modeling, and complex data visualization.
-I specialize in creating data analysis applications using Streamlit to deliver interactive and user-friendly insights.
+🔭 I specialize in creating data analysis applications using Streamlit to deliver interactive and user-friendly insights.

 🎯 My goal is to help businesses and individuals make data-driven decisions by developing powerful and accessible analytical tools.